AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Technology cannot be evaluated in isolation.

-Let’s take a quick look at where we are now and how this should guide the way we evaluate artificial intelligence.
+Let’s take a quick look at where we are now and how this should guide how we evaluate artificial intelligence.

 A need to drive revenue

-The ongoing pandemic recovery and global macroeconomic uncertainty this year (2023) have put an increased focus on driving revenue growth.
+The global macroeconomic uncertainty this year (2024) has increased the focus on driving revenue growth.

 “Protecting RevPAR and generating profit in the face of changing market conditions, changing mix of travelers, and overall uncertainty has driven a lot of the technological change from hoteliers over the past few years,” Rothaus observed.